kavdev/ldap-groups/README.rst

 ldap-groups
 %%%%%%%%%%%

-A django Active Directory group management abstraction that uses python-ldap as a backend for cross-platform compatability.
+A django Active Directory group management abstraction that uses python-ldap as a backend for cross-platform compatibility.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :Version:           1.0.0